golemfactory/golem-architecture/standards/examples/turbogeth.md

 ## Turbogeth managed service

-This article contains examples of Demands & Offers which cover the a Managed Service example (turbogeth).
+This article contains examples of Demands & Offers which cover the Managed Service example (turbogeth).

 Compared to Standards v0.6.0, the sample includes a couple of extensions: